anandn1/Quantum-Basics/README.md

 # Quantum-Basics
 “A collection of foundational quantum computing projects built with Qiskit.”
 ## Setup
-To run the notebooks, install the required packages: pip install -r requirements.txt
+To run the notebooks, install the required packages (preferably in a separate Python env): pip install -r requirements.txt